bahram-jahanshahi/luminote-app/demo/README.md

 # Luminote App
-Luminote is an AI powered app for helping people with improving their skills in writing and describing things around them by leveraging the power of language models.
+* Luminote is an AI-powered app that helps people sharpen their writing and descriptive skills, turning everyday moments into vivid stories.
-Luminote brings people closer to the beauty of art and the richness of the human experience.
+* Luminote brings people closer to the beauty of art and the richness of the human experience.
-Luminote connects people to the beauty of art and the wonders of the human world.
+* Luminote connects people to the beauty of art and the wonders of the human world.

 ## Background
 * I believe that many people struggle with writing and describing things around them, and that this is a skill that can be improved with practice.
 Luminote is designed to help people improve their writing skills by providing them with a platform to practice and receive feedback.